MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ##### Cons:
 1. Might restrict web app scenarios which need to listen to clipboardchange events in the background.
+2. Could result in a less responsive user experience if clipboard changes are detected with a delay.

 #### Option 2: No focus requirement

 ##### Pros:
-1. Opens possibility to more user scenarios (TODO - find examples)
+1. Opens possibility for more user scenarios (TODO - find examples)

 ##### Cons:
 1. Might be open to misuse (TODO - find examples)
-2. Not much useful since reading the clipboard through async clipboard API would require page focus anyways.
+2. Not much useful unless page focus requirement is removed from the async read/write clipboard API.
+3. Could lead to higher resource consumption due to continuous monitoring.

 ### 4.3 Event bound to
 Window - Since this is a system level event

-### 4.4 Event bubbles?
+### 4.4 Event bubbles
 No since it is bound to document only

-### 4.5 Event actions?
+### 4.5 Event actions
 None - this event simply communicates with a web app that the system clipboard got changed.
 Hence performing “preventDefault” for this event has no effect.

 ### 4.6 Event handler additional arguments